The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Experiments

-It is worth noting that in all our experiments, we subset the training dataset by a factor of 10, i.e.\ subsequent feature-response observations in the dataset are obtained by sliding forward by 10 order book events.
-This serves multiple purposes: on one hand, it significantly reduces the computational effort required to train the models, on the other, it helps to prevent the risk of overfitting to specific patterns arising in the training dataset.
-Down-sampling the dataset might also have adverse effects, for example, reducing the available training data of an illiquid stock by a factor of 10 might result in insufficient information to robustly train these data-intensive models.

-Once the models are trained, we compare their out-of-sample performance on the test set using the cross-entropy loss, i.e.\ we have time series $\{L_{i,w}\}_{w=1}^{11}$ for each model $i\in\mathcal{M}_0$ where the model set $\mathcal{M}_0$ will depend on the question/hypothesis investigated.
-From these we can thus compute the differences in performance $\{d_{ij,w}\}_{w=1}^{11}$ such that $d_{ij,w} = L_{i,w} - L_{j,w}$, which form the basis for the MCS procedure.
-We will assume the loss difference time series $\{(d_{ij,w})_{i,j\in\mathcal{M}_0}\}_{w=0}^{11}$ to be stationary.
-We do not conduct multivariate DF or KPSS tests as these are based on asymptotic distributions, and thus, due to the low data regime ($W=11$), they would not yield statistically robust results.

-The strength of applying the model confidence set in this context is that it fully accounts for parameter estimation error, while classic methods for comparing deep learning models do not.
-In the literature, deep learning models are compared by fitting the same model starting with different seeds and reporting the out-of-sample average loss and standard error.
-This method accounts only for the uncertainty arising in the fitting procedure and not in the sampled training and testing data sets (cf. Remark \ref{rem:uncertainty_errors}).
-The model confidence set instead naturally considers overall parameter estimation uncertainty, comprised of both statistical and optimization errors, by comparing model losses as general stochastic processes.
-This provides a more robust comparison of model performance, i.e.\ specification error.

-\begin{remark} The reader with particular attention to detail might argue that losses are computed on different test sample sizes (depending on the number of order book updates occurring in the test set, i.e.\ $n_{\text{text},w}$) and thus the variance of losses and of their differences may change over time.
-It is important to note that the sample sizes are random, and there does not seem to be strong evidence against their stationary, so unconditional on sample size, the difference process can still be reasonably assumed to be stationary. \end{remark}

-All code is developed in python with the \texttt{tensorflow} library and the \texttt{keras} API.
-Some procedures required specific changes for which custom \texttt{tensorflow} methods were developed.
+All code is developed in Python with the \texttt{tensorflow} library and the \texttt{keras} API, with some layers requiring custom \texttt{tensorflow} methods.
 Due to the computationally intensive nature of the experiments, specialized infrastructure was required to store the data (5TB) and train the models (GPUs).
 All computations were carried out on Imperial College's High-Performance Computing cluster \citep{imperial_hpc}, which provides access to several RTX6000 GPUs.
-The code is available on GitHub at \url{https://github.com/lorenzolucchese/deepOBs} under the BSD 3-clause license.

 The results discussed hereafter are specific to the experimental setup under consideration, i.e.\ they are specific to the selected stocks, time period, and models.
 Different experimental setups may lead to different results.